Ecuashungo/Mr.Sticky/Software/software/state_machine/README_fsm.txt

  in the end an automatic release procedure is done

 STATE go_to_point:
- when the robot wants to go to a new zone (1-4) or wants to recenter
+ when the robot wants to go to a new zone (1-4) or wants to recenter, can also be one of the waypoints or a new goal

 STATE lookout:
  search for bottles: start timer, wait a bit, turn a bit, wait, turn, until bottle has been found or timer is up